Moyowaaaa/primeJournal-assesment/README.md

 ## Installation

-To install and run the project locally, download/clone the repo and run this following commands:
+To install and run the project locally, download/clone the repo and run the following commands:

 ```bash
 npm install
 npm start
 ```

 This runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://127.0.0.1:5173/](http://127.0.0.1:5173/) to view it in your browser.